ArVdC/TimeManager/README.md

 **timemanager.now:** provide or deny access to /now commands with or without restrain available arguments.

-###TODO
+### TODO
-* Make a MySql database to share the reference initial tick.
+* Need to fix a bug with spaces in world names.
+They make infinite loops in tab completion.
-* Make a speed value for 'real time' spending (1/72).
+* Make a separate speed time for the night and day.
-* Fix a bug whit spaces in world names.
+* Make compatible with mc versions under 1.12 - adapt the getLocale() method in /now command.